silviutanasa/workflow/README.md

 steps. \
 It has the ability to retry at the step level, with a configured number of attempts and delay.

+**Pipe** is a workflow that runs all of its steps/commands in a predefined order/sequence. \
+Except for the first step, which receives the initial request as input, every subsequent step receives as an input, the output of the previous step.
+Any failing step stops the workflow. \
+It has the ability to retry at the step level, with a configured number of attempts and delay.

 <strong>Installation:</strong>

 ```